-I have to admit I get a little excited whenever I find an 80's horror movie that's got decent production but I haven't even heard of.
+I get a little excited whenever I find an 80's horror movie that's got decent production but I haven't even heard of.
 The sad truth, though, is that with more than 30 years as a horror fan if it's not foreign or a tiny budget miracle, there's probably a reason I didn't know about it.

-Pitching to the rafters |
+| Pitching to the rafters |

 The haunting in the house is due to a Voudoun curse that isn't just poorly defined, it's flat out not thought out at all.
 Apparently the master of the house in the bad old days, George Masterson (David Ramsey, who doesn't have a lot of credits besides this) was a rich, famous musician with anger management issues.
-For extra credit, he also moonlighted as a slave trader.
+For extra asshole credit, he also moonlighted as a slave trader.

 Couple hundred years later, a doctor (Andrew Young) buys the house and moves into it with his famous pop star girlfriend Kate (Mary Page Keller, a veteran TV actress who classes up the movie a little) and her young son.
 While Kate starts seeing the ghost of George everywhere, her boyfriend becomes more and more of a douche, until... eh, you can probably see where this is going.